AndreasMadsen/cluster-vhost/README.md

 });

 //Start cluster
-cluster.autoFork();
+cluster.fork();
 ```

 ####Done:

-You can now access your site on `http://example.org:8001`.<br>
+You can now access your site on `http://example.org:8001`.
+Note that if you
-In order to access your site on `http://example.org`, you will need
-to configure your firewall to redirect from port `8001` to port `80`.
+started your application as root you can access using `http://example.org`.

 ##Configure host file